nuwnian/AdmuseEasy/README.md

 > 📊 **Status:** Production-ready with CI/CD deployment
 > 💼 **Portfolio Project:** Showcasing full-stack development, DevOps, and QA practices

-AdmuseEasy is a professional SaaS platform that generates emotionally resonant marketing ads using AI-powered mascot personalities.
-This project demonstrates modern web development practices, cloud deployment, and enterprise-level features.
+# AdmuseEasy

+AdmuseEasy is a web application that allows users to manage and organize their creative projects.
+Built with modern web technologies, it provides an intuitive interface for project management and collaboration.

+🚀 **Now deployed with Azure Web App for Containers!**

 ## 🎯 Project Highlights